nataliadavtyan/twimba/README.md

 * CSS
 * JavaScript

-## Sources
-Twimba is built during the class on [the Frontend Developer Career Path at Scrimba](https://scrimba.com/learn/frontend) by Tom Chant.

 ## Project status
 The project is complete.

+## Acknowledgements
+Twimba is built during the class on [the Frontend Developer Career Path at Scrimba](https://scrimba.com/learn/frontend) by Tom Chant.

 ## Contact
 Created by [Natalia Davtyan](https://github.com/nataliadavtyan)